aucoeur/noted/source/includes/dsa/_linkedlist.md

 2. Recurse through call stack, adding `+1` to previous val of `length` on call stack
 ```
-The looping is implicitly done for you by the execution of your program, namely every successive call to your recursive function places some data on your `call stack` and then goes to the next function.

-### **Note on Recursion vs. Iteration:**
 <aside class="notice">
 Recursive algorithms are often very easy to write with linked lists because the list is structured recursively.
 </aside>